-Limit Login Attempts Reloaded blocks an Internet address from making further attempts after a specified limit on retries has been reached, making a brute-force attack difficult or impossible.
+This plugin will block an Internet address (IP) and/or username from making further attempts after a specified limit on retries has been reached, making a brute force attack difficult or impossible.

 - Limit the number of retry attempts when logging in (per each IP).
-This is fully customizable.

 - Informs the user about the remaining retries or lockout time on the login page.